Apply for the 2022 Summer Training Congress here!

 Q: Do I need to have any experience in order to enter the program?

 A: Yes.
 We accept students at varying levels of development, but you must have some acting experience in classes and/or productions.

 Q: What do I need to include in my application?

 A: The following materials should be submitted with your application: completed on-line application form, current resume listing previous training and experience, one full-face snap shot or 8 x 10 headshot, contact information for your recommenders, and an essay (no longer than one typewritten page) describing why you are pursuing a career in theater.

 Q: Can I submit my application materials separately, or do I need to submit all of it at the same time?

 A: All materials and information must be submitted at the same time.
 You will be able to save information online until you choose to submit your application.
 Our online application will ask you to provide the contact information for your recommenders, including name, phone number and email address.
 Upon submission of your application, your recommenders will be emailed instructions on how to submit their letters.
-You must upload a current transcript from your most recent school in order to submit your online application.

 Q: What should my resume include?
 Should it list non-theater experience?

 A: Your resume should list all theater work.
 This can include acting classes, voice lessons, seminars, university productions, community productions, and/or professional productions.

 Q: I have obtained more than two letters of recommendation.
 Should I upload all of them?